tembo-io/website/src/content/docs/product/stacks/Analytical/olap.md

 ## Configuration

-The following configurations automatically scale based on the size of cpu, memory, and storage for the cluster:
+The following configurations automatically scale based on the size of CPU, memory, and storage for the cluster:

 -   `shared_buffers`
 -   `max_connections`